Ultraman Jack (character): Hideki Go

 Go lost his life from saving a young boy and his dog during Takkong's rampage.
 Inspired by his courage and sense of justice, Ultraman Jack bonded with Go to revive him, as he joined MAT as their sixth member with the determination to fight the enemies that threaten humanity's freedom and happiness.

 Ever since his childhood, Go possess heightened senses which were amplified from his unity with Ultraman Jack, as well as allowing him to pass all tests conducted by MAT with ease, despite being a beginner.
 Unfortunately, due to his unnatural abilities, there were occasional moments of him at odds with the other MAT members.
 This was finally dropped in mid-season, since by that time he was able to understand others.
 As revealed in episode 3, Go lost his father at the age of 13 from a mountain climbing accident.
 His mother, on the other hand, had left from her hometown to a capital city, as Go's reason of winning the race in episode 1 was for his mother's sake.
 Episode 33 confirmed that she had died earlier before the series.

 He usually view the Sakata family as his own, with Ken as an older brother, Aki being his lover and Jirō as a younger brother.
 During his period of vacation from MAT, Hideki would return to Ken's shop and building the second Ryusei-gō.
 He also had a childhood friend named Ichirō Mizuno, who lost his life in episode 34.
 When the elder siblings of the Sakata family were killed by Alien Nackle, Go started to live together with Jirō and became his surrogate older brother.
-Following Alien Bat and Zetton II's destruction, Hideki was forced to left the Earth to help Planet Ultra in countering Alien Bat's invasion forces.
-Go would teach Jirō of the Five Ultra Oaths before leaving.
+Following Alien Bat and Zetton II's destruction, Hideki was forced to leave the Earth to help Planet Ultra counter Alien Bat's invasion forces.
+Go would teach Jirō the Five Ultra Oaths before leaving.